shipwright-io/community/ships/0039-build-scheduler-opts.md

 - Prevent use of build pod scheduling fields.
 This is best left to an admission controller like [OPA Gatekeeper](https://www.openpolicyagent.org/docs/latest/kubernetes-introduction/) or [Kyverno](https://kyverno.io/).
+- Allow build pods to set node affinity/anti-affinity rules.
+Affinity/anti-affinity is an incredibly rich and complex API (see [docs](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#inter-pod-affinity-and-anti-affinity) for more information).
+We should strive to provide a simpler interface that is tailored specifically to builds.
+For the sake of keeping the scope of this SHIP narrow, this feature is being dropped.
+Build affinity rules can/should be addressed in a follow up feature.

 ## Proposal